-By needing find decent domestic or other available wines, no doubt the New York branch, inadvertently in other words, gained a new appreciation of table wines from Napa and Sonoma in particular, early days as it was for the revived California industry.
-The slow but steady appreciation of American wine after World War II in some part can be laid to wartime Wine and Food Society tastings, in my opinion.
+Needing find decent domestic or other available wines, no doubt the New Yorkers, so inadvertently in other words, gained a familiarity with good American table wines, early days as it was for the revived industry.
+The slow but steady appreciation of American wine after World War II in some part can be laid to these wartime tastings, in my opinion.

-The 1945 Pierre event
+The Pierre event

 Note re images: The first image above was extracted from the original 1945 menu linked in the text, available courtesy the New York Public Library, www.nypl.org.
 The second was obtained from the producer’s website, here.
 All intellectual property in the sources belongs solely to the lawful owner, as applicable.
 Used for educational and historical purposes.
 All feedback welcomed.